The Continental Bookstore

 My Role

-• Branch-level ownership and transparency for individual orders
+• Branch-level order ownership

 Given the project scope and delivery timeline, we structured the work in two phases.
 Phase one addressed the customer-facing book ordering experience, while phase two focused on distributed order management across HQ and branch locations.